Around 2,000 babies are diagnosed with cerebral palsy every year in the UK.

 He finds it extremely hard to control his arms and legs, has a lack of balance and suffers from muscle stiffness and weakness.
 But he is a brave and funny little boy who does not let cerebral palsy define him.

 More about Action Medical Research

-At Action we’ve been helping to save and change lives through medical research for 65 years.
+At Action we’ve been helping to save and change lives through medical research for over 65 years.